smartrent/delux/README.md

 ```

 After you have a `Delux` GenServer and running, call `Delux.render/1` to turn on
-the default indicator on the default priority:
+the default indicator in the default slot:

 ```elixir
 iex> Delux.render(Delux.Effects.on(:white))